Rosefae/webnovel-template/README.md

 * Easily add links to mirrors -- both for individual chapters and for your webnovel as a whole
 * Support for extra pages like appendices
 * Choose between arabic numerals and roman numerals for your chapter numbers.
 Fancy!
-* Autoprefixer enabled for when you bring your own stylesheet
+* Autoprefixer and minimizer for SCSS stylesheets

-## Future Features?

-* RSS feed
-* Allow for chapters that only have numbers and don't have titles
+* A 404 page.
+Just make sure your host directs 404 errors to `404.html`.

 ## NPM Scripts